 The combination of base salaries, annual incentive, option grants and RSU grants (which are full value phantom shares, payable in cash or in Common Shares, at the Corporation's discretion, as at the end of the three-year vesting period), reflects the Corporation's evolving nature and is intended to attract and retain talent in a competitive employment market.
-Grant of options and RSUs to Named Executives are made on an annual basis, generally following the annual meeting of Shareholders.
+Grant of options and RSUs to Named Executives are made on an annual basis, at a moment deemed appropriate by the HR Committee.
 Annual incentive, option grants and RSU grants (timed-based and performance-based) represent the value at risk portion of the total compensation of each Named Executive.

-For any grant, options vest as to one third of the total grant at each of the first three anniversaries of such grant, unless otherwise decided by the HRS Committee, as provided for in the Stock Option Plan.
-RSU grants are generally subject to the following vesting terms: one half (1/2) is time-based and vests on the third anniversary of such grant, is subject to the achievement of approved long-term objectives over a three-year period (as more thoroughly described below under the heading "Long-Term Incentive Compensation").
-The HRS Committee considers that such performance criteria improves Named Executives' alignment with Shareholders' interests and further promotes value creation.
+For any grant, options vest as to one third of the total grant at each of the first three anniversaries of such grant, unless otherwise decided by the HR Committee, as provided for in the Stock Option Plan.
+RSU grants are generally subject to the following vesting terms: one half (1/2) is time-based and vests on the third anniversary of such grant while the remaining half (1/2) performance RSUs, which also vests on the third anniversary of such grant, is subject to the achievement of approved long-term objectives over a three-year period (as more thoroughly described below under the heading "Long-Term Incentive Compensation").
+The HR Committee considers that such performance criteria improves Named Executives' alignment with Shareholders' interests and further promotes value creation.